Group EMDR for Health Professionals

 Dr Elizabeth McLindon

-Liz is the deputy Director of the Women's Centre for Family Violence Prevention, a research Fellow in the RESTORE Centre for Research Excellence at the University of Melbourne and a senior sexual assault Counsellor/Advocate at the Women’s CASA House.
+Liz is the deputy Director of the Women's Centre for Family Violence Prevention, a Research Fellow in the RESTORE Centre for Research Excellence at the University of Melbourne and a senior sexual assault Counsellor/Advocate at the Women’s CASA House.
 Liz is an accredited EMDR practitioner (individual and group EMDR).
 In her research, Liz is committed to finding innovative and sustainable ways of supporting health professionals who have experienced primary or secondary (vicarious) trauma.

-Professor Kelsey Hegarty
+Prof Kelsey Hegarty

 Kelsey Hegarty is an academic general practitioner who holds the joint Chair in Family Violence Prevention at the University of Melbourne and the Royal Women's Hospital.
 She leads a Centre of Research Excellence to promote Safer Families, and she co-chairs the Melbourne Research Alliance to End Violence against Women (MAEVe).
 Her research includes interventions to prevent violence against women through early identification and response to family violence in health care settings.
 Kelsey provides regular expert advice to the World Health Organsiation.